Tyrrrz/Tyrrrz.me/data/blog/planning-my-life-with-evernote/index.md

 Although creating new notes can be done at any time, they should not be acted upon until they are drafted for a week plan.
 A week plan is a subset of tasks and events, manually selected for completion during a specific week.

-Before the start of a new week, usually on a Sunday, I make a plan for the upcoming seven days by creating a new note in a special notebook titled "/" — a weird name, but I chose it to make this notebook appear at the very top of the list.
+Before the start of a new week, usually on a Sunday, I make a plan for the upcoming seven days by creating a new note in a special notebook entitled "/" — a weird name, but I chose it to make this notebook appear at the very top of the list.

 ![The planning notebook](planning.png)